 (Note on General Data Protection Regs. moved here)

-Postponed from 2020 due to Covid.
-Entries are now open for the 2022 competition.
+Entries are now open for the 2024 competition.
 You have to be a member to enter.
 Further details on the Photo Competition page and in the Members section.
-If you have problems logging in, contact the Membership Sec. or Webmaster
+If you have problems logging in, contact the Membership Sec. or WebAdmin

-We have now moved back to indoor meetings (starting with the September 2021 meeting).
-These run from 7.30 to 10pm in the Church Hall, St James-the-Less, Stubbings, Maidenhead, SL6 6QW (for directions, see our About & Contact page)
+Our meetings run from 7.30 to 10pm in the Church Hall, St James-the-Less, Stubbings, Maidenhead, SL6 6QW (for directions, see our About & Contact page)

 Meetings are normally on the first Friday of the month, September to June.
 There are no indoor meetings in July or August (unless indicated)